grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

 ### Update the task definition

  1. Select the task definition.
+    1. Open the AWS Systems Manager console.
-    1. Go to the AWS Management Console and select Elastic Container Service.
+    1. Select Elastic Container Service.
-    1. From the left-side navigation, select Task definition.
+    1. In the navigation pane, choose *Task definition*.
     1. Select the TaskDefinition you just created to run AWS Distro for OpenTelemetry Collector and click the Create new revision button at the top.
 1. Add an environment variable.
    1. From the container definition section, click the AWS Distro for OpenTelemetry Collector container and go to the Environment variables section.